wessmaker/better-bhop-strafe-trainer/README.md

 A better server side bhop strafe trainer for CS:S

-This plugin is a remastered version of the OG [strafe trainer](https://github.com/PaxPlay/bhop-strafe-trainer/) by PaxPlay This rework addresses odd implementations in the old strafe trainer code and also adds new features which are missing from the original plugin
+This plugin is a remastered version of the OG [strafe trainer](https://github.com/PaxPlay/bhop-strafe-trainer/) by PaxPlay This rework addresses odd implementations in the old strafe trainer code and also adds lacking features

 - Readable code for future development
 - User preferences (in future)